top of page

 Ilan of Adam Kadmon

-Completed in 1691 in Moravia by Nosen Neta “Hazen” ben Moses Naftali Hirsh Hammerschlag, this towering ilan represents one of the boldest visual expressions of Lurianic cosmology.
+Completed in 1691 in Bohemia (today's Czech Republic) by Nosen Neta “Hazen” ben Moses Naftali Hirsh Hammerschlag, this towering ilan represents one of the boldest visual expressions of Lurianic cosmology.
 The teachings of R. Isaac Luria (the Arizal) introduced an unprecedented level of complexity into kabbalistic thought, describing the structure and developmental dynamics of the Godhead with striking precision.
 Central to this system is Adam Kadmon, the primordial anthropic emanation — the first positive expression of creation and the luminous channel through which divine energy unfolds into lower realms.

 Hammerschlag’s ilan is saturated with references to the writings of Hayyim Vital, Luria’s primary disciple and systematizer.
 Its unusually specific anthropomorphic rendering of Adam Kadmon, while not the first of its kind, stands out for its ambition, scale, and interpretive daring.
 Unlike classical ilanot, which rely on a single arboreal schema, this vast composition integrates multiple visual strategies, reflecting Hammerschlag’s determination to give form to Luria’s most esoteric teachings.